Karen Woody Professor of Law

 About

 Professor Woody is a current member of FINRA's National Adjudicatory Council, and the chairperson of the FINRA's Statutory Disqualification Committee.
 She also serves on the Board of Advisors for the SEC Historical Society, and is a board member of the Corporate Governance Institute.
+She is also a member of the Academy of International Financial Crime Litigators.
 Professor Woody is a regular panelist on the Everything Compliance podcast, and hosts her own podcast, The Woody Report.

 Prior to joining W&L Law, Professor Woody was on the faculty of the Indiana University Kelley School of Business.
 Prior to entering academia, she practiced law in Washington, D.C. at Cadwalader, Wickersham & Taft LLP, Bracewell LLP, and Skadden, Arps, Slate, Meagher & Flom LLP.
-In her practice, she advised corporate and individual clients on issues related to white collar crime and compliance issues, with a particular focus on international corruption, securities and accounting fraud, and internal corporate investigations.
 While practicing law, she also served as an adjunct professor and taught a variety of law courses at Georgetown University Law Center, George Washington Law School, and American University Washington College of Law.

 Professor Woody received her LL.M. with distinction in Securities and Financial Regulation from Georgetown University Law Center.
 She received her J.D. from American University Washington College of Law, where she served on the American University Law Review.
 She also has a graduate degree in theology from Regent College (Vancouver, B.C.), and a B.A. from the University of Virginia.